temesoft/spa-mvc-js/README.md

 spa-mvc-js (v1.0.3)
 -------------------

-The goal of this project is a simple Single Page Application Model-View-Controller framework for JavaScript.
+The goal of this project is a simple Single Page Application Model-View-Controller utility for JavaScript.

 Features
 --------